Complete Release in .PDF format

-STINGY ON DEFENSE: Through the first 11 matches of the season, the Bearcats have allowed just four goals, three of which resulted in 1-0 defeats.
-The previous low mark for goals allowed in the first 11 contests of a season is six, recorded in 1996.
-That team went on to allow 20 goals on the year en route to a 15-5-3 record.
+STINGY ON THE DEFENSE: Through the first seven matches of the season, the Bearcats have allowed just two goals to opponents, with both goals resulting in 1-0 defeats.
+The previous low mark for goals allowed in the first seven contests of a season is four, recorded in 1996.
+That team went on to allow just 20 goals on the year en route to a 15-5-3 record.